-- 1) Remove all sand from base area. - 2) Remove small air pipe leading from ash pan to front air box. - Slide ash pan approximately three inches towards the front of the HEATMORTM base, to free the ash pan from the ash auger tube at the back of the ash pan.
+- 1) Remove all sand from base area. - Remove small air pipe leading from ash pan to front air box. - Slide ash pan approximately three inches towards the front of the HEATMORTM base, to free the ash pan from the ash auger tube at the back of the ash pan. - 4) Lift the ash pan straight up and remove through the firebox door opening. - 5) Replace with a new or repaired unit. - 6) Replace sand.